vanderbiltrobotics/RoboticsIntelligenceWiki/mechanical/software-installation-and-tutorials/autodesk-inventor-installation-tutorial.md

 * Click the "Create Account" button and fill out the form

 # Downloading Autodesk Inventor
-* Return to the Inventor download page [https://www.autodesk.com/education/free-software/inventor-professional](https://www.autodesk.com/education/free-software/inventor-professional) and click "Download Now" under Inventor
+* Go to the Inventor download page [https://www.autodesk.com/education/free-software/inventor-professional](https://www.autodesk.com/education/free-software/inventor-professional) and click "Download Now" under Inventor
+* Sign in with your student account if you haven't already
 * Choose the appropriate version of Inventor (depending on what we're using this year)
 * Choose your OS and Language
 * Click "Install Now" and follow the installer instructions